Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 LPTEL, description

-Sometimes you don't hear your phone ringing, just because you're performing noisy work or listening to music.
-The circuit that I present to you, the telephone ringtone repeater, avoids this discomfort even to the deaf, not because it amplifies the sound of the telephone ringtone (it could also do so, it would be enough to insert a bell at the exit), but because it turns on a lamp with each ring.
-By placing this lamp, better if colored and powerful enough (60 Watts) in a visible position, this will immediately notify us if someone is calling us.
-As can be seen from the diagram, the circuit requires very few components that are easy to find.
+Sometimes it happens that you don't hear the phone ringing, just because you are doing noisy work or listening to music.
+The circuit that I present to you, the telephone ring repeater, avoids this discomfort even for the deaf, not because it amplifies the sound of the telephone ring (it could also do this, it would be enough to insert a bell at the exit), but because it turns on a lamp with each ring.
+By placing this lamp, preferably colored and powerful enough (60 Watt) in a visible position, it will immediately alert us if someone is calling us.
+As can be seen from the diagram, the circuit requires very few easily available components.

 OPERATION OF THE TELEPHONE RINGER REPEATER